 For example, to select materials with a dielectric base thickness of 3.937 mil select the field and operand and specify the criteria, then click Apply.

 The matching materials are displayed, along with the row filter criteria.

-Filtering with multiple criteria

-Up to five criteria may be specified with AND/OR conditions.
+Filtering with multiple criteria Multiple conditions may be specified with AND/OR logic.